billkarsh/SpikeGLX/sglhome/docs/Help/Solder/solder.md

 * **Use the right wire**: Use wire with adequate conductivity like copper or silver.
 Stainless steel, for example, does not conduct heat very well making it hard to wet with solder.
 Solder won't stick to it.
+Validate your choice using a scrap of that wire to see if heats and melts solder.

 * **Use the right solder**: Lead is nasty, but quite honestly, you want to use solder with about a 60/40 ratio of tin/lead because it melts and flows